HavenFeng/ArtEq/README.md

 ![Teaser](https://arteq.is.tue.mpg.de/media/upload/artieq_teaser2.png)

-This is the official Pytorch implementation of ArtEq.
+This is the official Pytorch implementation of *ArtEq*.

 *ArtEq* (pron: Artique) is a carefully designed and principled method that extends SE(3) equivariance to articulated structures, enabling the direct regression of SMPL parameters from a 3D point cloud, which
 * has significant zero-shot pose generalization (45~60% better in V2V & MPJPE),